-McDaniel employed the following gas sales, pricing and inflation rate assumptions as of 31 December 2015 in estimating the Company's reserves data using forecast prices and costs.
-The Company received an average conventional natural gas price of US\$4.49/Mcf in 2015.
+McDaniel employed the following gas sales, pricing and inflation rate assumptions as of December 31, 2016 in estimating the Company's reserves data using forecast prices and costs.
+The Company received an average gas price of US\$4.73/Mcf in 2016.